iann0036/tf-cfn-provider/docs/providers/triton/Key.md

 # Terraform::Triton::Key

-The `triton_key` resource represents an SSH key for a Triton account.
+The `Terraform::Triton::Key` resource represents an SSH key for a Triton account.

 ## Properties

-TBC
+`Name` - (string, Change forces new resource) The name of the key.
+If this is left empty, the name is inferred from the comment in the SSH key material.

+`Key` - (string, Required, Change forces new resource) The SSH key material.
+In order to read this from a file, use the `file` interpolation.

 ## See Also